 It also has the AID (Associated Information Document (drawing)) integrated into the design file.
 Yes, you just click an icon and there you are editing the associated information document (drawing).
 You don't have to wonder if there is an associated information document (drawing) like you do with all the Pro/e clones.
 It is always there with the part or assembly.
 Imagine how much easier PDM and PLM would be??
 All the pertinent information and more in an easy to read document.

 Wait I am not done yet.
-ZW3D Lite basically matches Creo 4.0 in capability and priced at $2,000.00 with rental starting at $375.00.
-PTC Creo $6395.00!
-Wait a minute that is over $5,000.00.
+ZW3D Lite basically matches Creo 4.0 in capability and priced at $2,000.00 with rental starting at 6 months $375.00 and 12 months $600.00.
+PTC is now subscription only, Price? $2,200.00 year.
 Yes, it's time for you to take a serious look at what you are spending on your 3D CAD solution.
 PTC is betting you have more money than brains.

 But wait, PTC is going to a subscription only!
 What are the ramifications to that?

-But I have a much better solution for a standard engineering deliverable and document control that can save the industry millions if not billions in reduced software, personel and management costs.
+But I have a much better solution for a standard engineering deliverable and document control that can save the industry millions if not billions in reduced software, personnel and management costs.

 The Fourth Engineering Deliverable